mayforever/cerede/README.md

 Sorry for my bad english.
 I hope you understand, thanks.

 ps: this is not final.
 I need to improve it. so I open in any suggestion.

+sorry for not giving the bin files yet.
+This is undercontruction. pls wait patiently. but you can comile it if you want.just clone the following library.[Java Tools](https://github.com/mayforever/JavaTools). thanks